2020 Stanley Cup playoffs: Playoff format

 On May 26, the league announced that 24 teams (12 per conference) advanced to this special conference-based playoff tournament with teams being seeded based on their points percentage at the time the regular season was suspended on March 12.
-The top four teams in each conference played in a separate seeding round-robin to determine the seeding in the first round.
-These games were played with regular season overtime and shootout rules, with the clubs accumulating points like the regular season, and any ties in the Round-robin standings were broken by the regular season points percentage.
-The eight lower seeded teams in each conference played in the Qualifying Round, a best-of-five series with playoff overtime rules.
-The winners of these series advanced to face one of the Round-Robin teams in the First Round.
+The top four teams in each conference played in a separate seeding round-robin, with regular season overtime and shootout rules, with the clubs accumulating points like the regular season, to determine the seeding in the first round.
+In addition, any ties in the round-robin standings were broken by the regular season points percentage.
+The eight lower seeded teams in each conference played in the qualifying round, a best-of-five series with playoff overtime rules.
+The winners of these series advanced to face one of the round-robin teams in the first round.

-On May 28, the NHL stated that both the Round-robin and the Qualifying Round were to be counted under playoff records, on the same day that the league declared the winners of the stats-based regular-season NHL awards.
-The league then announced on June 4 that all series after the Qualifying Round would remain a best-of-seven series but were re-seeded after each round.
+On May 28, the NHL stated that both the round-robin and the qualifying round were to be counted under playoff records, on the same day that the league declared the winners of the stats-based regular season NHL awards.
+The league then announced on June 4 that all series after the qualifying round would remain a best-of-seven series but were re-seeded after each round.
 With the ratification of an extension to the collective bargaining agreement on July 10, the league also announced that all teams participating in the qualifying round are considered to have made the playoffs and have participated in a playoff series.